Do you have a treasured cameo tucked away in a drawer?

 No one knows for sure when the first cameo was carved, but it’s believed it was in Greece or Rome.
 These early cameos were typically scenes from Greek or Roman history and mythology.

-Eventually, these affluent Victorians demanded a more familiar-looking female, with a thinner neck, hair up, and wearing jewelry.
+Eventually, these affluent Victorians demanded a more familiar looking female with a thinner neck, upswept hair, and wearing jewelry.
 That is why most of the cameos we see today look like an elegant Victorian lady.